Henry Bouquet: Pontiac's War

 Thomas Hutchins' map of Henry Bouquet's 1764 expedition to Ohio.

 By the autumn of 1764, Bouquet had become the commander of Fort Pitt.
-To subdue the ongoing Indian uprising, he led a force of nearly 1,500 militiamen and regular British soldiers from the fort into the Ohio Country.
+To subdue the ongoing Indian uprising, he led a force of nearly 1,500 militamen and regular British soldiers from the fort into the Ohio Country.
 On 13 October 1764, Bouquet's men reached the Tuscarawas River.
 Shortly thereafter, representatives from the Shawnees, Senecas, and Delawares came to Bouquet to sue for peace.

 Bouquet then moved his men from the Tuscarawas River to the Muskingum River at modern-day Coshocton, Ohio.
-This placed him in the heart of tribal lands and would allow him to quickly strike the natives' villages if they refused to cooperate.
+That placed him in the heart of tribal lands and would allow him to quickly strike the natives' villages if they refused to co-operate.
 As part of the peace treaty, Bouquet demanded the return of all white captives in exchange for a promise not to destroy the Indian villages or seize any of their land.
-The return of the captives caused much bitterness among the tribesmen, because many of them had been forcibly adopted into Indian families as small children, and living among the Native Americans had been the only life they remembered.
+The return of the captives caused much bitterness among the tribesmen because many of them had been forcibly adopted into Indian families as small children, and living among the Native Americans had been the only life they remembered.
 Some 'white Indians' such as Rhoda Boyd managed to escape back into the native villages; many others were never exchanged.
 Bouquet was responsible for the return more than 200 white captives to the settlements back east.